OCA/connector-interfaces/connector_importer/readme/ROADMAP.rst

 * unit tests for record handler and tracker
 * add more test coverage for mapper utils and dynamic mapper
 * consider making dynamic mapper the default one
-* xid::id seems reduntant: if you have an "id" column, always assume you have an xmlid and always assume is the unique_key unless stated otherwise
 * make "importer.record" the default to avoid specificying it every time